NastyaWheel/thesis/README.md

-# Research Project: Research and Modeling of Accident Frequency and Severity on Toll Highways in Russia
+# Research Project: Research and Modeling of Accident Severity on Toll Highways in Russia

-This repository contains materials, scripts, and interim results for my thesis titled **"Research and Modeling of Accident Frequency and Severity on Toll Highways in Russia
+This repository contains materials, scripts, and interim results for my thesis titled **"Research and Modeling of Accident Severity on Toll Highways in Russia
-"** The goal of the study is to explore accident patterns on toll and free roads across Russia, focusing on their frequency and severity.
+"** The goal of the study is to explore accident patterns on toll and free roads across Russia, focusing on their severity.

 ## Project Description
-This project investigates the impact of road type (toll vs free) on the frequency and severity of traffic accidents on rural roads in Russia.
+This project investigates the impact of road type (toll vs free) on the severity of traffic accidents on rural roads in Russia.
 The study combines classical econometric methods with modern machine learning approaches to explore key factors influencing road safety and to build predictive models.

 ### Hypotheses

-(1.1) The average number of accidents per month is lower on toll roads than on free roads.

-(1.2) The factors influencing the number of accidents differ between toll and free roads.

-(2.1) The probability of a more severe accident outcome is lower on toll roads than on free roads.
+(1) The probability of a more severe accident outcome is lower on toll roads than on free roads.

-(2.2) The factors influencing accident severity differ between toll and free roads.
+(2) The factors influencing accident severity differ between toll and free roads.

 ## Repository Structure